syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/edit.md

 Performing the edit operation in a custom external form in the Syncfusion Grid is a valuable feature when you need to customize the edit operation within a separate form rather than the default in-grid editing.

-To enable the use of an external form for editing in Syncfusion Grid, you can make use of the `rowSelected` property.
+To enable the use of an external form for editing in Syncfusion Grid, you can make use of the `RowSelected` property.
 This property specifies whether the edit operation should be triggered when a row is selected.

-In the following example, it demonstrates how to edit the form using an external form by utilizing the `rowSelected` property:
+In the following example, it demonstrates how to edit the form using an external form by utilizing the `RowSelected` property:

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}
 {% include code-snippet/grid/edit-form/src/app.component.ts %}
-{% endhighlight %}
-{% highlight ts tabtitle="app.module.ts" %}
-{% include code-snippet/grid/edit-form/src/app.module.ts %}
 {% endhighlight %}

 {% highlight ts tabtitle="main.ts" %}
 {% include code-snippet/grid/edit-form/src/main.ts %}
 {% endhighlight %}